-Safety on the roadways in the vicinity of the King City URA was addressed through the review of recent crash history along Roy Rogers and Beef Bend Roads.
+Safety on the roadways in the vicinity of the King City URA was addressed through the review of recent crash history along Roy Rogers Road, Beef Bend Road, Fischer Road, and OR 99W.
 Review of data included identification of the total number of crashes, crashes by type and severity and crash rates for locations where existing peak hour turning movement count data was available.
 Crash data was collected for a six-year period beginning on January 1, 2010 and ending on December 31, 2015.
-Crash data by type and totals for both Roy Rogers Road and Beef Bend Road is summarized in Table 4-7.
+Crash data by type and totals for all three roads is summarized in Table 4-7.
 One pedestrian-related crash resulting in an injury occurred on Beef Bend Road just east of 147th Avenue.
+One crash involving bicyclist also resulting in an injury occurred on Roy Rogers Road near Lasich Lane.

-As indicated in the table, there were 133 crashes over the six-year period along Roy Rogers Road between Beef Bend Road and Highway 99W.
-This equates to an average of 22 crashes per year.
-There were 63 crashes along Beef Bend Road between Roy Rogers Road and Highway 99W or an average of 10.5 crashes per year.
+As indicated in the table, there were 87 crashes over the six-year period (or over 14 per year) along Roy Rogers Road between Scholls Ferry Road and Beef Bend Road.
+There were 133 crashes on Roy Rogers Road between Beef Bend Road and Highway 99W, and 63 crashes along Beef Bend Road between Roy Rogers Road and Highway 99W or an average of 22 and 10.5 crashes per year, respectively.
+Ten crashes occurred on Fischer Road between the city limits and OR 99W.
+A total of 486 crashes were reported on Highway 99W of which the majority (64 percent) involved rear end collisions.
+This type of crash is characteristic of heavy traffic congestion and frequent signalized intersections.

-Type of Crash Road Segment Angle Turn Rear End Side- swipe Fixed Object Other Total Crashes Roy Rogers Road Beef Bend Road to OR 99W 5 36 60 7 18 7 133 Beef Bend Road Roy Rogers Road to OR 99W 1 29 15 2 11 5 63
+Type of Crash Road Segment Angle Turn Rear End Side- swipe Fixed Object Other Total Crashes Roy Rogers Road Scholls Ferry Rd to Beef Bend Rd 12 9 45 5 12 4 87 Roy Rogers Road Beef Bend Road to OR 99W 5 36 60 7 18 7 133 Beef Bend Road Roy Rogers Road to OR 99W 1 29 15 2 11 5 63 Fischer Road City Limits to OR 99W 3 2 3 1 1 0 10 OR 99W Beef Bend Rd to Roy Rogers Rd 35 69 313 27 30 12 486